hamed415/ArticlesViewer/README.md

 >This module uses retrofit and API models (in model package) to call and return json response from http://newsapi.org/ site.
 Dependency Injection is used when it was required

+# Memory Management
+> I have managed the momory at 2 places
+1- Using Recycler view at app level
+2- Using CompositeDisposable to Dipose the RxKotin calls

 # Unit Tests
 > There are two unit tests in the project.
 1- One unit test is at core module to test the valifity of date format in TimeUtil.
 I just did this in case the server requires specific date format then the API calls do not break.